jindrichmynarz/dissertation/parts/evaluation.md

 It is common to use historical user interaction data to evaluate recommender systems ([Jannach et al., 2010, p.
 169](#Jannach2010)).
 Contract award as an explicit user feedback
+Framework agreements awarded to multiple bidders were excluded from the evaluation dataset.

 Split into training and testing dataset. n-fold cross-validation